 I am a Postdoctoral Research Fellow in Holocene Paleoecology at the La Brea Tar Pits & Museum, part of the Natural History Museum of Los Angeles County.
 My work is at the intersection of ecology, paleontology, and conservation biology.

-I am interested in the evolution and conservation of mammalian diversity, with an emphasis on island systems.
-Genomes, bones, and sediments hold clues to how species have responded to challenges in the past.
-I apply a diverse methodological toolkit to understand how ecological communities have changed over the past 25,000 years into today, and place these results in a policy context.
+Genomes, bones, and sediments hold clues to how organisms responded to challenges in the past.
+I apply a diverse methodological toolkit to reconstruct the ecological histories of presently threatened species and the ecosystems in which they live, and place these results in a conservation context.

-I am also committed to disseminating this scientific knowledge through outreach in the Dominican Republic and by teaching undergraduate courses.
-I strive to include local communities wherever possible at all stages of my research.
+I strive to include stakeholders, students, and conservation professionals from local communities wherever possible at all stages of my research.

 A) Insectivores are amazing and I like to study them!

 B) My last name is tricky to spell.